 According to Matthew, he rubs Regenix ointment on his scalp every day for 10 minutes, and he’s been doing so for the last 20 years.

 Their manufacturers of Regenix claim that their products are “bio-pharmaceuticals with vitamins, minerals, plant extracts and essential oils.”
-However, they don’t openly mention the active ingredients in their products.
+However, to our knowledge, they don’t mention the active ingredients in their products.

-They bypass it completely by saying that have “hundreds of potential formulations” because they offer custom solutions to their clients as “no two hair loss problems are exactly alike.”
-That’s marketing jargon for you.
+According to them, they have “hundreds of potential formulations” because they offer custom solutions to their clients as “no two hair loss problems are exactly alike.”

 And mind you, it’s not cheap either as their 30-day starter kit alone costs $250, which is, of course, going to be a recurring cost.
 Add it up and you’d be out of $7,500 by the end of the year (whereas a hair transplant in Turkey is around $2,000, and it’s permanent).

 Regenix mentions that results can be seen in 3-6 months, and you do not need to continually use the products to maintain results.
-But then, they also contradict themselves and say after you’ve reached your goal, “stay on a simple maintenance routine.”
+But then, they also say that after you’ve reached your goal, “stay on a simple maintenance routine.”

 Now we can’t say what it is that Matthew’s been rubbing on his head every day for 10 minutes, but it has to be nothing short of a magic potion to work as it did on his hair.
 Because even to McConaughey, it is “a great mystery.”